test-kd123/test-.NET/README.md

 CPDFClient client = new CPDFClient(<publicKey>, <secretKey>);

 // Create a task
-// Create an example of a PDF TO WORD task CPDFCreateTaskResult result = client.CreateTask(CPDFConversionEnum.PDF_TO_WORD);
+// Create an example task to convert a PDF tO a Word CPDFCreateTaskResult result = client.CreateTask(CPDFConversionEnum.PDF_TO_WORD);

 // Get a task id